-Made with thick-gauge Sterling and embellished with a big, beautiful, real White Buffalo stone and Kingman turquoise on either side, this artful and deep hand-stamped trophy cuff by master Navajo silversmith Gilbert Tom is something to behold.
+Made with thick-gauge Sterling and embellished with a big, beautiful, real White Buffalo stone and Kingman turquoise on either side.
+This artful and deep hand-stamped trophy cuff by master Navajo silversmith Gilbert Tom is something to behold.
 It is 1.75-inches wide, with scalloped edges (which are more time consuming to make, but worth it).
 Gilbert made this and a few similar—with different stone combinations—for the Drifter some 8 to 10 years ago.
-When Native American jewelry prices started skyrocketing a fews back, we put these back for a rainy day when such time-consuming, substantial pieces might become cost-prohibitive to make.
-That day seems to have come.
+When Native American jewelry prices started skyrocketing a few years back, we put theme back for a rainy day when such time-consuming, substantial pieces might become cost-prohibitive to make.
+That day has come.
 Total inside circumference—including the 'gap'—is 6 and 3/8th'sinches.
 This hefty cuff is too sturdy to adjust in the slightest.
-Thus, it will perfectly fit a person with a total wrist circumference (measured around the wrist bone) of 6 and 5/8th's-inches to 6.5-inches—which is pretty-much a spot-on medium ladies wrist size.
+Thus, it will perfectly fit a person with a total wrist circumference (measured around the wrist bone) of 6 and 3/8th's-inches to 6.5-inches—which is pretty-much a spot-on medium ladies wrist size.
 Don't buy it thinking you can adjust it larger or smaller—it won't budge.
 This is one heck of a substantial cuff at 168.4-grams, or 5.94-ounces.
 Hallmarked "Gilbert Tom" in cursive stamp.
 Complimentary USPS tracked Priority shipping within the U.S.